1. In the Videon Web UI, first go to your encoder settings configuration by clicking “Configure” under “Output Settings”

 8. The final step is to turn on RTMP output and click “OK” or “Apply”

 After clicking “OK,” the configuration settings popup will disappear and a checkmark should be visible.
 Hovering your mouse cursor over the checkmark displays the word “Streaming”.
-A webpage refresh might be needed to update the streaming status column.
 Note: YouTube has a hard time processing streams with no audio, so make sure you have some sort of audio in your stream!

 Congratulations, you are now live streaming to YouTube!